spotted lanternfly side view

 Spotted lanternfly eggs are laid in masses containing 30-50 individual eggs that will overwinter and hatch in the spring.
 Females will lay eggs on any flat vertical surface, including trees, stones, vehicles, grills, and outdoor furniture.

-Fresh egg masses can be found from October-December.
+Fresh egg masses can be found from September-December.
 They are about one inch long and have a grey mud-like covering which cracks over time as it dries out.
 The covering eventually flakes off revealing 30-50 brown eggs which resemble seeds set in 4-7 rows.
+Depending on where the egg mass is laid, the egg mass may be well hidden.

 rows of brown spotted lanternfly eggs